isc-projects/bind9/README.md

 A system test suite can be run with `make test`.
 The system tests require you to configure a set of virtual IP addresses on your system (this allows multiple servers to run locally and communicate with one another).
-These IP addresses can be configured by by running the script `bin/tests/system/ifconfig.sh up` as root.
+These IP addresses can be configured by running the command `bin/tests/system/ifconfig.sh up` as root.

 Some tests require Perl and the Net::DNS and/or IO::Socket::INET6 modules,